saiprasanna36/smartT/README.md

 # smartT

-smartT is an innovative tracking system designed to simplify and enhance tracking processes.
-Whether you're looking to manage tasks, monitor progress, or streamline your workflow, smartT offers an intuitive solution with powerful features.
+smartT is an app designed to manage products efficiently by tracking their expiry date.

 ## Features
-- **Smart Tracking:** Real-time tracking of tasks and activities.
+- **Smart Tracking:** Real-time tracking of expiry dates.
 - **Customizable Dashboards:** Personalize your dashboard to meet your needs.
-- **Efficient Management:** Easily manage your projects and track progress.
+- **Efficient Management:** Easily manage your products and track usage.
-- **Integration:** Seamless integration with other tools and platforms.

 ## Installation
 To get started with smartT, follow these steps: